rozlynboutin/microbiome_helper/Remove-low-quality-reads.md

    BBMap directory containing sh files (default: /usr/local/prg/bbmap).

 * -pc, --primer_check <[both|forward]> <br>
    Either "both" or "forward", indicating whether to check both forward (5') and reverse (3') primer sequences or only the forward primer respectively (default: both).

+Note that if you don't want to check for primer sequences then you can just set "-f N" and "-r N".